Nests Eggs of Birds! 18th-19th century Ornithology bookplates. Antique lithographs engravings by Nozeman, Gould, Framed

 Reverend F.O.
 Morris Nests, Eggs!
 Abstract Art: Antique Lithographs from 1890.

 Antique Hand Colored Lithographs of nests-eggs!
 These are the work of Reverend F.O.
 Morris.
 His Nests and Eggs of Birds were published in 1890.
-They are English hand colored lithographs.
+The original book plates are English hand colored lithographs.
 This means they were printed from a limestone plate and water colored by hand.
 Each antique lithograph measures @7×10.
 Eggs run $35. each.
 Nests are $75. each.
 Click here to contact us.

 Bird nests and the art of building a nest has always fascinated people.